All content ©2019 Walsingham Development Group (or otherwise with permission)

 Much of the charm of Walsingham lies in its outstanding architecture.
 Medieval timber-framed houses, Georgian buildings and facades, and atmospheric ruins create a tangible feeling of antiquity, yet modern architecture still has its place.

 The earliest examples of medieval architecture are found in the grounds of the ruined Augustinian Priory founded c1153 – today known as the Abbey.
-Here you can see the Norman Arch with its dog-tooth carvings at the entrance to the Twin Wells, the west window of the Refectory, and the magnificent 14th century East Window.
+Here you can see the Norman Arch with its dog-tooth carvings at the entrance to the Wishing Wells, the west window of the Refectory, and the magnificent 14th century East Window often referred to as ‘the Arch’.

 The Franciscan Friary is a superb example of 14th century architecture.
 Long since ruined, it has a 16th century domestic house built into it.